cdapio/cdap/docs/loom-tech-docs/source/overview/index.rst

 Provisioners are not directly installed on the target host, but rather use SSHD to interact with the remote host, making Loom's architecture simple and secure.
 Since multiple provisioners can work concurrently, this layer of provisioners support execution of thousands of concurrent tasks.
 Provisioners can also be managed by the Server to automatically scale according to workload.
+The Server manages tasks on a queue and tracks queue length.
+If the queue length is consistently high, it can be an indication that there are not enough Provisioners to handle the workload.
+As another example, if the task queue is constantly growing in size over a long period of time, it is a strong indication that there are not enough Provisioners to handle a normal workload.
+Based on the size of the queue and some other possible metrics such as average task completion time and rate of growth for the queue, the Server can estimate how many more Provisioners are needed to handle the workload and spin them up directly, or notify an administrator with the suggested number of Provisioners to add.
+Similarly, if the task queue is constantly empty, it may be an indication that there are more Provisioners running than required to handle the normal workload.
+Based on metrics like the average time a task stays in the queue before being taken by a Provisioner, the Server can estimate how many Provisioners are actually required and either shut down some running Provisioners or notify an administrator with the suggested number of Provisioners to shut down.